nds-org/ndslabs-startup/README.md

 # Gotchas
 * Your node must have the label **ndslabs-role-compute=true** in order for the
 * Labs Workbench API server to successfully schedule services there.
 NOTE: the
-* `./ndslabs` script handles this for you, by default.
+* `./ndslabs.sh up` script handles this for you, by default.